minnojs/minno-time/src/js/extensions/iat/README.md

 **Settings**

-`IATversion`: Should we use the 7 or 5 block long IAT.
-Takes 'long'\'short' (default:'long').
+`IATversion`: Use a 7-block or 5-block IAT.
+Accepts 'long'\'short' (default:'long').

-`randomize_order`: Should we counter balance the experiment by randomly switching blocks 1/5 and blocks 34/56?
-Takes true/false (default:true).
+`randomize_order`: Set whether to counterbalance the experiment by randomly switching blocks 1/5 and blocks 3,4/5,6.
+Accepts true/false (default:true).

-`trialsPerBlock`: Modify the number of trials per block.
-Takes a hash of block number:trial count.
+`trialsPerBlock`: Set the number of trials per block.
+Accepts a hash of block number:trial count.
 For example: `{1:40,5:40}`, sets block 1 and 5 to have 40 trials.
-By default, the long IAT has 20 trials for the first two blocks, and 40 trial for the last five.
-The short IAT has 20 trials for the first two blocks, 50 trials for the third and fifth, and 30 trials for the fourth.
+By default, the long IAT's number of trials are: `{1:20,2:20,3:20,4:40,5:40,6:20,7:40}` and the short IAT's numbers are `{1:20,2:20,3:50,4:30,5:50}`.

 **URLs**